gntrr/Huddle-Landing-Page-Main/README.md

 ### Useful resources

 - [Font Awesome](https://fontawesome.com/) - This resources helped me for buliding this landing page.
-I really liked this icons variants and will use it going forward.
+I really liked the icon collections and will use it going forward.

 ## Author